 I went inside the crater of an active volcano.

-I stood on THE bridge in Sapa, Vietnam.
-The same one on the picture hanging in my living room wall that I promised I would find someday…
+I stood on the bridge in Sapa, Vietnam, the one on the picture that used to hang in my living room, that I promised I’d get to one day.